+Elective s selecte d from the following:10 cr

+CH 321 Intro. to Medicinal Chemistry (3 cr.)

+CH 337 Biochemistry (3 cr.)

+CH 337L Biochemistry Lab (1 cr.)

+CH 400 Special Topics in Chemistry (1-3 cr.)

+CH 429 Advanced Analytical Chemistry (4 cr.)

+CH 440 Organic Synthesis (4 cr.)

+CH 451 Internship in Chemistry (1-6 cr.)

+CH 490 Research in Chemistry (1-3 cr.)

+TOTAL71 cr

-Electives selected from the following: Passing a written ComPrehensive examination is required. requirements for: minor - 18-20 hoUrs, 2.0 gpa CH 107, CH 107L, CH 108, CH 108L, and 10-12 additional hours chosen from remaining chemistry coursework.
-For those students wishing to teach Unified Science: Chemistry See also Bachelor of Science in Education (pages 150-155).
+Passing a written comprehensive examination is required.

+MINOR - 18-20 HOURS, 2.0 GPA

+CH 107, CH 107L, CH 108, CH 108L, and 10-12 additional hours chosen from remaining chemistry coursework.

+\\For those students wishing to teach Unified Science: Chemistry See also Bachelor of Science in Education (pages 152-157).

 B.S.E. in Secondary Education - MAJOR 48-50 Hours 2.75 Cum G.P.A.
 2.75 Core G.P.A.

-Communication

-maJor:
+Major:

-this degree requires a minimum of 122 hours. for additional hours required see Page 107.
+This degree requires a minimum of 122 hours.
+For additional hours required see page 110.

-The Communication Department offers five related concentrations: 1.
-Journalism, 2.
-Photojournalism 3.
-Broadcasting 4.
-Public Relations 5.
-Organizational Communication
+The Department of Communication, Journalism and Public Relations offers five related majors:

+- 1. Journalism,

+- 2. Photojournalism

+- 3. Broadcasting

+- 4. Public Relations

+- 5. Organizational Communication (Also see page 217 for B.A. and minor in Organizational Communication.)

 These Communication majors are designed to prepare the student for successful pursuit of professional and personal goals.
 An individual graduating from this program will also be equipped to function well in the larger setting of society.
 Each major combines traditional course work with practical application in the field of choice.
 This has proven to be invaluable to students and may take the form of internships, private employment, or work assignments (or a combination of all three).
 In the Journalism and Photojournalism majors, students may choose to work for academic credit on school publications such as The Stylus, the century-old Park newspaper.
 In the Broadcasting major, students work at KGSP-FM, the Park University radio station, or in the production of programs for the Northland News.
 Students who select the Organizational Communication or the Public Relations majors often have specific occupational goals in mind.
 Both majors serve a broad spectrum of professions in contemporary corporate, government, and non-profit environments.
-Choices for Organizational Communication majors include management, training, development, human resources, consulting, or related fields.
+Choices for Organizational Communication majors include management, training, development, human resources, consulting, or related